sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-01-Prerequisite-Knowledge.md

 4. StudentNameComparator.java

 You should be able to understand all of this code *before* we dive into our course material.
+This includes understanding what each class does and how each class interacts with each other.

-You should be able to download these Java files, put them into a project in your IDE of choice, and run the Main.java program, and you should be able to understand why the output displays.
+You should be able to download these
+Java files, put them into a project in your IDE of choice, and run the Main.java program, and you should be able to understand why the output displays.